gardener/gardener/docs/usage/network_policies.md

 | `allow-to-private-networks`  | Allows egress traffic from pods labeled with `networking.gardener.cloud/allow-to-private-networks=allowed` to the private networks (RFC1918) and carrier-grade NAT (RFC6598) except for cluster-specific networks (configured via `.spec.networks` in the `Seed`).                                                                                                                                                                                                                        |
 | `allow-to-shoot-networks`    | Allows egress traffic from pods labeled with `networking.gardener.cloud/to-shoot-networks=allowed` to IPv4 blocks belonging to the shoot networks (configured via `.spec.networking` in the `Shoot`).
 In practice, this should be used by components which use VPN tunnel to communicate to pods in the shoot cluster.
 Note that this policy only exists in `shoot-*` namespaces.                                                                                                         |

-Apart from those, the `gardenlet` also enables the [`NetworkPolicy` controller of `gardener-resource-manager`](../concepts/resource-manager.md#networkpolicy-controllerpkgresourcemanagercontrollernetworkpolicy).
+Apart from those, the `gardener-operator` also enables the [`NetworkPolicy` controller of `gardener-resource-manager`](../concepts/resource-manager.md#networkpolicy-controller).
 Please find more information in the linked document.
 In summary, most of the pods that initiate connections with other pods will have labels with `networking.resources.gardener.cloud/` prefixes.
 This way, they leverage the automatically created `NetworkPolicy`s by the controller.
 As a result, in most cases no special/custom-crafted `NetworkPolicy`s must be created anymore.

+## Seed Cluster

+*(via `gardenlet` and `gardener-resource-manager`)*

+In seed clusters it works the same way as in the garden cluster managed by `gardener-operator`.
+When a seed cluster is the garden cluster at the same time, `gardenlet` does not enable the `NetworkPolicy` controller (since `gardener-operator` already runs it).
+Otherwise, it uses the exact same controller and code like `gardener-operator`, resulting in the same behaviour in both garden and seed clusters.

 ### Logging & Monitoring